hoganman/youtube-fermilab/README.md

 # youtube-fermilab

-Building a predictive model for the next release on the Fermilab YouTube channel using just comments.
+Testing NLP features with spacy on the Fermilab YouTube channel using just comments.